 Temporally Controlled Growth Patterns

 Seasonal changes have big effects on some short-lived species such as diatoms and algae.
 Some species have large seasonal population growth bursts.
 Once freed by circumstances from predation, rapid algal growth causes algal blooms.
 Other species suffer from seasonal population suppression when cold weather hits.
 Diatoms in freshwater lakes suffer from population die-off in cold weather.
 Diatom species with fast intrinsic growth rates initially have an exponential population growth rate, but slower reproducing species of diatoms eventually replace the faster growing species when temperatures warm.
 Cooling fall temperatures prevent the slower growing diatoms from completely eliminating the competition.
 These fast-growing diatom’s growth patterns show rapid growth to high numbers, a slow slump back to low numbers, a fall population growth increase followed by winter die-off.
-The carrying capacity of the ecosystem is constantly in flux for these organisms.
+The carrying capacity of the ecosystem is constantly in flux for these organisms with resultant variation in the numerical response of the species.

 Predator Prey Growth Patterns

-One of the most studied population growth models is where predator and prey populations oscillate together; the predator’s population growth always lags behind the prey’s population growth.
+One of the most studied population growth models is where predator and prey populations oscillate together; the growth of the predator population nearly always lags behind the growth of the prey population.
 This oscillating pattern is the Lotka-Volterra model.
-In these ecosystems, the number of deaths caused by predation control the prey's population growth instead of scarce resources limiting the prey’s population growth.
+In these ecosystems, the numerical response caused by predation controls the prey's population growth instead of scarce resources limiting the prey’s population growth.
 After the prey population declines, so does the predator population; the prey population then grows exponentially until the predator population rebounds.
 In these models, diseases and parasites act as predators because they increase the death rate of the prey.